harvardinformatics/informatics-website/docs/resources/Tutorials/pangenome-cactus-minigraph.md

     2. ~~Run the Snakemake job in the background by using `nohup <snakemake command> &`.
 This will run the command in the background and persist even if you disconnect.
 However, it makes it difficult to check on the status of your command.~~

     3. Submit the Snakemake command itself as a SLURM job.
-This will require [preparing and submitting a job script](https://docs.rc.fas.harvard.edu/kb/running-jobs/).
+This will require [preparing and submitting a job script :octicons-link-external-24:](https://docs.rc.fas.harvard.edu/kb/running-jobs/){:target="_blank"}.
 This is a good solution.

-    4. Use a [terminal multiplexer](https://en.wikipedia.org/wiki/Terminal_multiplexer) like [GNU Screen](https://en.wikipedia.org/wiki/GNU_Screen) or [tmux](https://en.wikipedia.org/wiki/Tmux).
+    4. Use a [terminal multiplexer :octicons-link-external-24:](https://en.wikipedia.org/wiki/Terminal_multiplexer){:target="_blank"} like [GNU Screen :octicons-link-external-24:](https://en.wikipedia.org/wiki/GNU_Screen){:target="_blank"} or [tmux :octicons-link-external-24:](https://en.wikipedia.org/wiki/Tmux){:target="_blank"}.
 These programs allow you to open a sub-terminal within your currently connected terminal that remains even after you disconnect from the server.
 This is also a good solution.

 Depending on the number of genomes, their sizes, and your wait in the queue, you will hopefully have your whole genome alignment within a few days!